deadmanssnitch/sarama-heroku/README.md

 ## Overview

-sarama-heroku is a Go library that makes it easy to connect to [Heroku Kafka](https://www.heroku.com/kafka).
+sarama-heroku is a Go library that makes it easy to connect to [Apache Kafka on Heroku](https://www.heroku.com/kafka).
 We handle all the certificate management and configuration so that you can start up your Kafka consumers and producers with minimal effort.

 ## Installation